-Winegrowers Supplies - Internal Plates, Snakes or Coils, for cooling or heating
+Winegrowers Supplies - Internal Snakes, Plates or Coils, for cooling or heating

 They can be used for cooling or heating.
-If used for heating a longer snake can be used, which coils around on the bottom of the tank, with the heat rising upwards.
+For heating a longer snake can be used, which coils around on the bottom of the tank, with the heat rising upwards.

 The flexible/corrugated tube-within-a-tube is made from AISI 316 stainless steel.

-Water or 30% glycol solution is pumped into the outer tube and flows back out through the inner.
+Water or 30% glycol/water solution is pumped into the outer tube and flows out through the inner.

 The inlet has ½" female bsp thread (except for the 8.0 metre snake which has ½" male bsp thread) and the outlet has ½" male bsp thread.

-I can supply adaptors from ½" to ¾" bsp in order to use ¾" bsp female hose-tails for 20 mm id tubing:
+I can supply adaptors from ½" to ¾" bsp in order to use ¾" bsp female hose-tails for 20 mm internal diameter hose:-

 Italian plates: 370 mm wide x

-The length of tube above the top of the plate is 175 mm until the thread starts.
+The length of tube above the top of the plate is 205 mm until the start of the thread.

 The plates are double welded at the seam and at the edge: there are no gaps where the two SS sheets are welded together.
 This makes them more secure, and there are no rough joints or sharp edges.
 They are electrolytically polished after completion of welding operations, resulting in an extremely smooth surface (easy to clean).
 They are pressure tested at 8 bar - operating pressure is up to 5 bar.